 Available to both free and Premium teachers, the Current Events collection features recent audio stories posted every week reflecting major news or hot topics.
 Teaching current events can help students make connections between what they are learning and the world beyond school.

 Current events feature different themes.
-Learn more about these themes and a few instructional ideas for using Listenwise Current Events below and download the above chart here.
+Learn more about these themes and a few instructional ideas for using Listenwise Current Events below.

 Kid News: These stories cover current events but are curated for younger students and feature children as hosts, subjects, or commentators.
 Kid News is a great way to discuss news topics with your elementary students.
-Here is a list of our Kid News stories.
+View our Kid News stories.

 Current Events with Quizzes: We feature multiple-choice quizzes on some of our Current Events.
 These stories are typically more lighthearted and good for all grade levels.
 Teachers love to assign these quizzes for a 10-15 minute asynchronous listening activity.
 Here’s a list of our Current Events with quizzes.

 Weird News: They’re quick and quirky stories featuring academic vocabulary (perfect for Elementary and English learners!).
 Only 30-seconds, they're great for a fun and engaging “do now” or “bell ringer” activity.
-Here is a list of our Weird News stories.
+View our Weird News stories.